alduethadyn/claude-commands/commands/jira/create.md

 ## Content Generation Guidelines

-- **Title**: Should be concise but descriptive, following the pattern:
+- **Title**: Should be concise and descriptive, following the pattern:
   - Story: "As a [user type], I want [functionality] so that [benefit]" or simplified "[Feature/Enhancement] description"
   - Task: "[Technical task] description" focusing on the technical work

+- **Writing Style**: Use clear, simple, direct language.
+Avoid flowery language or imagined-importance words like "significantly," "instrumental," "meaningful," "robust," "seamlessly," etc. Be terse and factual.

-- **Background**: Explain why this work is needed, what problem it solves, or what improvement it provides
+- **Background**: Explain why this work is needed, what problem it solves, or what improvement it provides.
+Keep it brief and focused.

-- **Proposed Solution**: High-level approach without deep implementation details
+- **Proposed Solution**: High-level approach without deep implementation details.
+State what will be done, not how impressive it will be.

 - **Acceptance Criteria**:
   - Use clear, measurable conditions
   - Include feature flag considerations (assume Arturo feature flags)
   - Focus on observable outcomes and behaviors
   - Include test coverage as a standard expectation
+  - Write criteria as simple statements, not elaborate descriptions

 ## Prompt Templates